Galagladiator/21_days_Galagladiator/README.md

 Day 11: learned about dictionary in python.
 Going slow till now as I was busy past few days.
 From tommorow will start devoting more time !

+Day 12: 2hrs : 32 mins of the video done.
+Practiced making a guessing game.
+Tried making a pass/fail marks report on my own.
+Built myself a basic one!